Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: Structural instabilities in compounds

+where $T_{3F}$ denotes the transition temperature of a phase where all three components of the irrep are condensed.
 Evidently, for $\gamma_{F}\neq 0$, $T_{3F}>T_{F}$, implying that the trihexagonal or Star-of-David configurations are favored over the striped configurations for which only a single order parameter condenses~\cite{Christensen2021Theory}.
 Note that we take $u_{F}>0$ and $3u_{F}+\lambda_{F}>0$ to ensure a bounded free energy.
 While the striped configurations break the rotational symmetry as described in Table~\ref{tab:subgroups} and doubles the unit cell in two directions, the trihexagonal and Star-of-David configurations do not break any point group symmetries, but only double the unit cell in all $\langle 100\rangle$ directions.
 This is similar to the case in the $P6/mmm$ kagome materials.

 In similar fashion, denoting an order parameter transforming as $L_2^-$ by $\mathbf{L}=(L_1,L_2,L_3)$, we find the free energy

 Note that this free energy is the same independent of which irrep $\mathbf{L}$ transforms as.
 No trilinear term is allowed in this case and, depending on the sign of $\lambda_{L}$, condensation of either a single ($\lambda_{L}>0$) or all three components ($\lambda_{L}<0$) of $\mathbf{L}$ is favored, resulting in two possible phases.
 Their free energies are